iho-ohi/S130PT/01_initiate/README.md

 + NAKABAYASHI Shigeru
 ---

 *Overall Comments (Sewoong) : The following structure is from the Table B-6-1 Product Specification description template of S-97 Part B - Execution, which intends to provide a set of information beforehand to HSSC for consideration.
-Since we already got approval from HSSC, I'd like to suggest that PT consider the following in terms of initial description for S-130 according to the S-97 Part A - Content (See Page 10, The overview section and its sub-elements)
+Since we already got approval from HSSC, I'd like to suggest that PT considers the following in terms of initial description for S-130 according to the S-97 Part A - Content (See Page 10, The overview section and its sub-elements)

  - Introduction
  - General data product description